super-resolution/Locan/docs/source/datastructures.rst

 Data structures
 ================

-Surepy provides LocData as the one data class to deal with the following data structures:
+Locan provides LocData as the one data class to deal with the following data structures:

     1) localization data
     2) selections of localization data